 - 1. Your task is to select one of the demonstration formats below or to propose one not listed. - a. traditional written paper (7-10 pages in length; five academic sources other than the textbook or encyclopedias) - b. universally-designed multimedia presentation with class handout (10 minutes in length) - c. universally-designed original mini play, poem, song, or other creative work (10 minutes in length) - d. universally-designed original board, computer, or sports game (10 minutes in duration) - 2.
 Through the demonstration product you have selected from above or proposed to your instructor, carefully and thoroughly address each of the following questions. - a.
 How have I grown as a pre-service teacher as a result of taking Education 244?
-If you feel you have not grown, describe your current understanding. - b.
-What areas of including students with disabilities in your classes do you still want to know more about?
+If you feel you have not grown, describe your current understanding. - What areas of including students with disabilities in your classes do you still want to know more about?
 How do you intend to continue your own development in these areas as a teacher?
 Include five specific sources for furthering your research.
 Prioritize the research you intend to do. - c.
-Identify an instructional strategy covered during the semester that you find particularly useful for your own classroom.
+Identify an instructional strategy covered during the second half of the semester that you find particularly useful for your own classroom.
 Explain why it is particularly useful.
 Suggest which type of student it is designed for.
 Through the writing of a learning objective for all of your students, demonstrate the implementation of the instructional strategy for a student with a disability in your class.
-How will you assess this student with a disability's learning
+How will you assess this student with a disability's learning?
+In fulfilling this third section of the assignment, you are encouraged to consult a lesson plan written for another course for ideas related to learning objectives and assessment.